• info@al-dirassa.com

 • computer-assisted translation tools;

-• subtitle software;
+• subtitling software;

-• note-taking methods for interpreting;
+• note-taking tools for interpreting;

-• terminology checking resources.
+• terminology verification resources.

 • advanced Arabic reading;